social and economic development of communities

 As a mobility player, Transdev actively contributes to providing improved access to communities and is committed to a more inclusive mobility.
 Transdev wants to guarantee access to public transport for all.

-In Sweden, at the Linköping site, a research project has been launched to develop a digital solution for passengers with visual impairments.
-The project deploys digital audio and tactile tools to communicate instructions to passengers about the arrival of the shuttle and the location on the platform.
+In Sweden, at the Linköping site, we launched a research project.
+The goal is to develop a digital solution for passengers with visual impairments.
+The project deploys digital audio and tactile tools.
+They tools communicate instructions to passengers about the shuttle’s arrival and the platform location.

-In Harrogate, England, Transdev is offering free travel on its buses for people with disabilities to encourage them to use public transport.
+In Harrogate, England, we are offering free travel for people with disabilities to encourage them to use public transport.

-In Dunkirk, on the DK’Bus network, transport on demand services are offered to senior citizens via the Etoile service and to people with reduced mobility via the Handibus service.
-In 2023, an application will make it possible to book a Transport On Demand (TOD) service up to two hours before the journey.
+In Dunkirk, on the DK’Bus network, transport on demand services are offered.
+As a result, senior citizens can book via Etoile service and people with reduced mobility via the Handibus service.
+Furthermore, in 2023, an application made it possible to book a Transport On Demand service two hours prior the journey.

 In France, we are partners of the Inclusive Mobility Laboratory (LMI).
 Following the Mobility Conference and the inclusion of solidarity-based mobility in the LOM Act, with the support of the Transportation Ministry, the LMI worked to set up the “#TousMobiles” program to give local players the keys and tools they need to work toward solidarity-based mobility.